On the Instability of Fractional Reserve Banking: Conclusion

 \section{Conclusion}

 The goal of this paper is to examine the (in)stability of fractional reserve banking.
 To that end, this paper builds a simple monetary model of fractional reserve banking that can capture the conditions for (in)stability under different specifications.
 Lowering the reserve requirement increases the consumption at the steady state.
 However, it can induce instability.
 The baseline model and its extension establish the conditions for endogenous cycles and chaotic dynamics.
-The model also features stochastic cycles under explicit conditions.
+The model also features stochastic cycles and self-fulfilling boom and burst under explicit conditions.
 The model shows that fractional reserve banking can endanger stability in the sense that equilibrium is more prone to exhibit cyclic, chaotic, and stochastic dynamics under lower reserve requirements.
 This is due to the amplified liquidity premium.
 This result holds in the extended model with unsecured credit.

+The calibrated exercise suggests that this channel could be another source of economic fluctuations.
 This paper also provides some empirical evidence that is consistent with the prediction of the model.
-I test the association between the required reserves ratio and the real inside money volatility using cointegrating regression.
+I test the association between the required reserves ratio and the real money volatility using cointegrating regression.
 I find a significant negative relationship between the two variables.
 Both theoretical and empirical evidence find a link between the reserve requirement policy and (in)stability.
-The calibrated exercise suggests that this channel could be another source of economic fluctuations.